A History of Compassion

 The story of Good Shepherd Health System

 A proud heritage of innovation, dedication and continuing community support have propelled Good Shepherd Health System to the forefront of healthcare delivery in East Texas.
-From a humble beginning in 1935 as the 47-bed Gregg Memorial Hospital, we have grown into a system of regional medical centers, primary and urgent care facilities, and health and wellness centers.
+From a humble beginning in 1935 as the 47-bed Gregg Memorial Hospital, we have grown into a system of regional medical centers, primary and immediate care facilities, and health and wellness centers.

 Origins in Longview

 Originally affiliated with the Episcopal Diocese of Texas, the diocese had the responsibility of appointing the Longview hospital’s board.
 The hospital’s first expansion program was completed in 1951, raising the capacity of the facility to 80 beds.
 A second construction program completed in 1959 raised the capacity to 145 beds.
 In 1959 the center assumed the operations of Gregg Memorial Hospital from the Gregg County Commissioners Court.

 In January 1972, a major construction program was completed in which the original 1935 hospital building was demolished and replaced with a four-story building containing modern equipment and constructed on a foundation capable of carrying three additional floors.
 The new building contained 255 beds.
 In 1976, the hospital became self-perpetuating when the diocese asked to be released from its obligations.

 In 1981, the hospital became known as Good Shepherd Medical Center.
 Also in 1981, an 80-bed addition was completed which expanded the medical center’s capacity to 335 beds, used primarily for general medical and surgery services.